 I’m in love with Gilmore Girls.
 The relationship I have with this show is among the most stable I have had in my entire life – weathering the ups and downs of my impressionable adolescence to the chaos of my 20s.
 I’ve watched the full series at least four full times, and seen individual favorite episodes more times than I can begin to count.

-Which is why, on the eve of its revival on Netflix, I need to call the show out.
+Which is why I need to call the show out.

 Each time I watch an episode of Gilmore Girls, I find something new about it.
 When I rewatched the series as a senior in college I was able to relate to Rory’s fears of finding a job after graduation more than I could when I was in middle school.
 As I rewatch the show now that I’ve moved away from home I find myself more sympathetic towards Emily and view Lorelai’s relationship with her mother in a different light.
 With each year the show continues to bring me joy in new ways and pulls at heart strings that I didn’t know were there before.
 However, over time, despite my love for the show, I’ve become unable to deny one crucial flaw of Gilmore Girls: it’s undeniable whiteness.